 - Mail sent by one party to another with the explicit consent of the receiving party, is not spam.

-In essence, ISPA believes that consumers should only receive bulk mail that they have requested and/or consented to receive and/or which they would expect to receive as a result of an existing relationship.
+In essence, ISPA’s position is that consumers should only receive bulk mail that they have requested and/or consented to receive and/or which they would expect to receive as a result of an existing relationship.

 What is Spam?

-Spam, or unsolicited bulk email, is the posting of emails to large volumes of addresses advertising a service or product which the recipient seldom wants.
-Unlike conventional junk mail where the sender pays the cost of postage, recipients of spam pay the transmission costs, either in the form of Internet access fees and/or telephone call charges.
+Spam, or unsolicited bulk email, is the posting of emails to large volumes of addresses advertising a service or product.
+Unlike conventional junk mail where the sender pays the cost of postage, recipients of spam pay the transmission costs, either in the form of Internet access fees and/or data charges.

-Spammers get email addresses in a variety of manners:
+Spammers get email addresses in a variety of methods:

 - They can brute force an SMTP server, trying various common names for people and well known role accounts.

 - Someone might willingly or unwittingly add your address to an opt-in mailing list for adverts.